vector623/vector623.github.io/_posts/2018-04-02-curry-sandwhich-syntax.markdown

 ---

 Currying is a prominent feature of functional programming and I've come to strongly prefer stacking curry-methods in my development.
-Each curried method gets a single line and I find this to improve code readibility.
-Here is an example of curry sandwich syntax.
+Each curried method gets a single line and I find this to improve code readability.
+The methods are curried and stacked on top of each other, so I call it Curry Sandwich Syntax.

-Below, I am grouping a large collection, `reportLines`, into batches of 2500.  `reportLineSlices` will be assigned to a list of lists, each containing 2500 report lines.
+Here is an example of curry sandwich syntax; I am grouping a large collection, `reportLines`, into batches of 2500.  `reportLineSlices` will be assigned to a list of lists, each containing 2500 report lines.
 The last grouping will contain less than 2500 elements, unless the number of elements in the `reportLines` collection is a multiple of 2500:

 ```csharp
 var reportLinesSlices = reportLines